thegamingden/the-ends-of-the-matrix/src/crunch/skills.md

 attack takes a Simple Action, and uses Resonance + Decompiling as a dicepool.
 The target's defense pool is their Firewall + Cybercombat (if any).
 The attack inflicts Matrix damage with a DV of the technomancer's Charisma + net hits.
-The damage is soaked with System.
+The damage is soaked with System + Armor.
 Rending an icon causes no fading, and icons crashed in this manner leave no record in the Matrix or their own internal logs of having crashed.
 This attack has a range of Connection.

 ### Unravel Commands